hacking-papa/nuricame-pi/README.md

 # nuricame-pi

-Turtle makes a contour by pictures, Raspberry Pi version.
+Make a contour by pictures, Raspberry Pi version.

 - [How to Setup](#how-to-setup)
   - [LiPo SHIM](#lipo-shim)